 Read More: Data Mining SQL Tutorial Guide for Beginner

-You can take above concepts like the addition of more floors in the same building or addition of more adjacent building in the above listed respective cases.
+You can take the above concepts like the addition of more floors in the same building or addition of more adjacent buildings in the above listed respective cases.
 As Addition of more servers makes the process more powerful, so NoSQL is considered as the ever-changing and preferred choice to manage large datasets.

 SQL databases use tables while NoSQL databases use documents and use key-value pairs or graph databases or column-based databases.
 So, SQL uses multi-row transactions and is considered as a better option for applications, especially for any accounting or legacy system.

 Examples of SQL databases are Oracle, MySQL, PostgreSQL and Microsoft Server.
 While for NoSQL the examples are BigTable, MongoDB, RavenDB, Redis, HBase, Neo4j, CouchDB, and Cassandra.